Aalborg: Historic buildings

 Jørgen Olufsen's House (Jørgen Olufsens Gård) on Østerågade is Denmark's best preserved merchant's mansion in the Renaissance style.
 Built mainly of sandstone in 1616, it also has a half-timbered section.
 The style is reminiscent of similar buildings in the north of Germany and in the Netherlands.
-Olufsen, Jens Bang's half brother, was not only a successful merchant but also mayor of Aalborg.
+Olufsen, Jens Bang's half brother, was a successful merchant and mayor of Aalborg.
 When it was built, the residence with its integrated warehouse was on the Østerå, an inlet from the sound with access for barges.
 The old iron bar with a hook for scales can be seen in the portico.

 Aalborghus Castle (Aalborghus Slot) is a half-timbered building with red-painted woodwork and whitewashed wall panels.
 It was built in the mid-16th century by King Christian III for his vassals who collected taxes and is the only remaining example of its kind in the country.
 The park, dungeon and casemates, but not the castle itself, are open to the public in the summer months.
 In the 1950s, the castle was converted into administrative offices.